 Do not wait until you have problems, stop them before they start!
-It took 50 years to figure out that smoking cigarettes are bad for you.
+It took 50 years to figure out that smoking cigarettes is bad for you.
 How long do you think it will be until people figure out putting bleaches and ammonia on their head is also bad?

 Our black hair dye is good for you!
 Now repeat after me: Henna and Indigo are good for my scalp and hair!